ResearchComputing/Documentation/docs/hybrid-cloud/cumulus.md

 - Websites that do not require connectivity to CURC resources
 - Serverless applications

-> **_NOTE:_** _If neither CUmulus nor other CURC resources (Summit, Alpine, Blanca) are appropriate for your use case, we have a small seed grant from Amazon Web Services and may be able to provide you with AWS resources that suit your needs._
+> **_NOTE:_** _If neither CUmulus nor other CURC resources (Summit, Alpine, Blanca) are appropriate for your use case, we have limited access to Amazon Web Services and may be able to provide you with AWS resources that suit your needs._
 > Possible AWS Cases:
 > - Workflow that cannot be run on Summit/Alpine/Blanca and resource needs are too big for CUmulus
 > - Workflow that require access to very large datasets that are only hosted on AWS (e.g., some NASA satellite datasets)